Icom IC-202e GW4RWR

 Summary

 Compared to the FT-290R, a radio of the same era, the 202’ is more suitable for DX.
 You miss out on digital frequency display, but also avoid the 100Hz click stop frequency increment.
 You gain a cleaner transmitter and receiver.
-These Icom radios are snapped up quickly on the second hand market, and are undeniably a good choice for 2m and transverting to higher bands, if you prefer not to avoid the ubiquitous FT-817.
+These Icom radios are snapped up quickly on the second hand market, and are undeniably a good choice for 2m and transverting to higher bands, if you prefer to avoid the ubiquitous FT-817.
 From the same period there was an IC-402 (432MHz), and an IC-502A (50MHz) which used a VFO at rather a high frequency.
-There seems to be far fewer of these two radios in use .
+There seem to be far fewer of these two radios in use.

 Modifications